What is performance management?

 3. Involve employees

 Gone are the days of performance management being only what your boss told you to do.
 There’s now a manager/employee shared responsibility to do a good job and achieve results.
-When employees take shared ownership of their performance management, they’re more committed, more motivated and more engaged.
+When employees take shared ownership of their performance management process, they’re more committed, more motivated and more engaged.

 Few people want to remain static in a job, doing the same thing day in, day out, and not developing – and do you want people like this in your organisation anyway?
 The best businesses create an environment where their people can develop, by: